 University Research Collaboration and Student Support

-A student intern from UNC-Asheville provided key mapping and analysis support for the completion of the 2018 State of Lake James Watershed report.
-David Penrose, owner of Penrose Environmental and adjunct professor at UNC-Asheville, developed a rapid stream ecology assessment protocol for LJEA , trained students and LJEA volunteers, and lead field assessment teams for the 2018 assessment.
+A student intern from UNC Asheville, Levi Reece, provided key mapping and analysis support for the completion of the 2018 State of Lake James Watershed report.
+Levi has since founded an environmental consulting company in McDowell County and continues to work with LJEA.
+David Penrose, owner of Penrose Environmental and adjunct professor at UNC-Asheville, developed a rapid stream ecology assessment protocol for LJEA , trained students and LJEA volunteers, and led field assessment teams for the 2018 watershed assessment.
+In 2019, Dr. David Gillette directed a team of students in a study of fish communities in the watershed and the impacts of disturbance on the habitats and structure of those communities.

-Dr. Mark Brenner at Warren Wilson College supervised an undergraduate research assessment of Crooked Creek and provides LJEA with (free) laboratory analyses of the concentrations of Chlorophyll in Lake James, in addition to serving on the Board of Directors of LJEA.
+Dr. Mark Brenner at Warren Wilson College supervised undergraduate research assessments of Crooked Creek and Mill Creek and provided LJEA with (free) laboratory analyses of the concentrations of Chlorophyll in Lake James.
+Mark is a key member of LJEA’s Community Science Committee and serves on LJEA’s Board of Directors.

-Currently, Josh Holbrook, Assistant Professor of Environmental Science at Montreat College, is leading a team of students in a wetland study of the western end of Lake James and the Catawba River just upstream of the lake.
+Josh Holbrook, Assistant Professor of Environmental Science at Montreat College, leads a team of students in a wetland study of the western end of Lake James and the Catawba River just upstream of the lake.
 The team is inventorying wetlands and describing their physical and biological features.
 They will also be conducting faunal surveys in order to determine the species that inhabit these wetlands.
-Student researchers Whitney Kincaid and Brenna McEntire, won 2nd place in our November 2021 college-level student poster contest, receiving an award of $150.
+Student researchers Whitney Kincaid and Brenna McEntire won 2nd place in our November 2021 college-level student poster contest, receiving an award of $150.

 Our university collaboration represents a true win-win situation.
 LJEA support helps college students and faculty design and conduct practical, in the field, research.
 Students get the opportunity to apply their classroom knowledge to field experimentation, along the way working closely with their faculty advisors, environmental professionals, and LJEA volunteers.
 The students invariably report that the work deepens their understanding of the environmental and aquatic ecosystems, often noting that it inspires them to dig deeper into their chosen field.
 Not only does LJEA directly benefit from the university research, we have also been able to build this network of informal advisors consisting of both faculty and experienced, practicing environmental professionals.

-During 2021, LJEA provided over $10,000 for student intern and faculty supervised research assistance for university collaboration.
+During 2023, LJEA will provide $16,000 for student intern and faculty supervised research assistance for university collaboration.
 These funds, in addition to our continued use and support of the Environmental Quality Institute that provides State certified water quality laboratory services and data analysis, helps us ensure that we are keeping a careful watch on the Lake James watershed, how it is changing, and how those changes may impact the environment and ecosystems of our streams and the lake.
 Your assistance in funding this important program is greatly appreciated.

 Some of the student papers and presentations prepared by LJEA interns and supported researchers are noted below.